browserengineering/book/book/styles.md

     # ...
 ```

-The browser can use the `style` information when it paints the
+With the `style` information stored on each element, the browser can
-element:
+consult it for styling information:

 ``` {.python}
 class BlockLayout: